-Right thoracic vein draining directly to superior vena cava (SVC) is very rare normal variant.
+Right thoracic vein draining directly to superior vena cava (SVC) is a very rare normal variant.

-Knowledge of the internal mammary vessel anatomy is important to avoid hemorrhagic complications when an anterior parasternal approach is used for various procedures but also to avoid complications of central venous catheter insertion.
+Knowledge of the internal thoracic vessel anatomy is important to avoid hemorrhagic complications when an anterior parasternal approach is used for various procedures but also to avoid complications of central venous catheter insertion.

 - 1. Jelicić N, Djordjević Lj, Stosić T. [The internal thoracic blood vessels (internal thoracic arteries and veins) and their practical significance].
 Srpski arhiv za celokupno lekarstvo.
 124 (3-4): 58-61.
 Pubmed